CHAPTER 4: WORK, WORKERS AND ORGANIZATIONS

 Worker Values.
 Much recent discussion of workers has been concerned with their attitudes and values.
 It has been suggested, for example, that today's workers are less work committed, that the usual work incentives have lost their effectiveness and thus a "new breed" of worker has emerged who rejects traditional values.
 It is useful to identify three kinds of attitudes, which are not completely separable: (1) the importance of work to people (job involvement), (2) what a person wants, needs, or expects from a job (work values), and (3) how much a person likes or dislikes a job (job satisfaction).

 Job Involvement.
-This attitude, which is often called work commitment, is particularly hard to isolate.
+This attitude, which is often called work commitment (more recently referred to as employee engagement), is particularly hard to isolate.
 It is defined as the person's identification with the job.
 That is, the degree to which the job is a part of their self identity.
 Job involvement has been shown to be associated with absenteeism, turnover and the intent to leave.
-That more and more people want jobs is obvious, but only 13 percent of all working Americans find their work more important to them than their leisure pursuits.3 Wanting a job and being willing to work hard are clearly separable and undoubtedly differ more for some segments of our workforce than others.
+That more and more people want jobs is obvious, but only 13 percent of all working Americans find their work more important to them than their leisure pursuits.1 Wanting a job and being willing to work hard are clearly separable and undoubtedly differ more for some segments of our workforce than others.

 Work Values.
 Work values have been found to vary by occupation, education, gender, and age.
 Blue collar workers focus on economic factors.
 White collar workers emphasize such intrinsic factors as interesting work and opportunities to develop abilities somewhat ahead of economic factors.
 However, the differences between occupational groups are not very great and are associated largely with education level.